ihmcrobotics/ihmcrobotics.github.io/documentation/01-scs/00-tutorials/02-creating-a-new-simulation/02-simple-pendulum-robot.md

 <!--On Eclipse for OS X, select the project, _SimplePendulum_, click the drop down next to the run arrow and select _Run Configuration_. -->
 <!--In the new window that appears, select the Arguments tab and uncheck _'Use the -XstartOnFirstThread argument when launching with SWT'_.-->

-The robot we are going to build now is a simple pendulum.

 ## Description of the robot